asukakenji/cheatsheets/dev/tensorflow.md

 Note that `constant` starts with a small letter, while `Variable` starts with a capital letter.

-In real applications, variables are trained and tuned by the system.
+In real applications, variables are NOT set manually, but are trained and tuned by the system.

 References:
 - https://www.tensorflow.org/api_docs/python/tf/Variable